top of page

 Location

-The course will be run at West Linton, (20 minutes south of the Edinburgh City Bypass).
+The course will be run in the Edinburgh area.

 Method of Study